173duprot/usm/README.txt

 It's a basic scripting template for creating beautiful static webpages with dynamicly updating content using nothing but unix tools.

-All it does is set some varables, and then runs all .sh scripts in the directory, its incredibly simple.
+All it does is set some varables, and then navigates a directory tree looking for executable scripts.